-Tax Sheltered Annuities (403b) and Deferred Compensation (457)
+Pre-Tax (403b) and Deferred Compensation (457)

-The University tax sheltered annuity program and the deferred compensation program offer a variety of plans and investment options available under Section 403(b) and 457 of the Internal Revenue Code.
+The University pre-tax 403(b) and the deferred compensation program offer a variety of plans and investment options available under Section 403(b) and 457 of the Internal Revenue Code.
 Employees may reduce their taxable income by contributing to either or both.
 Enrollment may occur at any time and all employees may participate.
 To obtain a current listing of approved companies, visit the Benefits section of the HR website, Voluntary Retirement Plans, or contact the Benefits office.

-Roth 403(b)
+Roth 403(b) and Deferred Compensation (457)

-The Roth 403(b) allows individuals to contribute after-tax dollars to an account in which the earnings will grow tax-free.
+The Roth 403(b) and 457 allows individuals to contribute after-tax dollars to an account in which the earnings will grow tax-free.
 Withdrawal of earnings will not be taxed if certain requirements are met.
-Employees have the option of directing 403(b) contributions to either a regular 403(b) or some combination of the two plans as long as those contributions do not exceed that year's contribution limits.
+Employees have the option of directing 403(b) contributions to either a pre-tax 403(b) or some combination of the two plans as long as those contributions do not exceed that year's contribution limits.
 For more information, visit the Benefits section of the HR website, Voluntary Retirement Plans, or contact the Benefits office at 850-644-4015.